furkanevin/Vue-Tasks/README.md

 This Project is a simple task managment case made with Vue

-If tou want to check it out online : <a href="https://task1fy.netlify.app/">Online Preview</a>
+If you want to check it out online : <a href="https://task1fy.netlify.app/">Online Preview</a>

 ## Recommended IDE Setup